 Video of the Day

 The operative word is "may," because it's also possible that your plan will produce great results, but there's an important condition.
 The cabinet should be made of medium density fiberboard (MDF), not particleboard.
-MDF forms a solid core underneath the laminate, and it's a better substrate for painting than particleboard, which is a loose conglomeration of wood chips that are likely to separate and crumble when you pull off the laminate.
+MDF forms a smooth core underneath the laminate, and it's a better substrate for painting than particleboard, which is a conglomeration of wood chips that are likely to separate and crumble when you pull off the laminate.

 Don't Mess With Particleboard